tenable/pyTenable/.github/CONTRIBUTING.md

 2. Create your own fork, and check it out.
 3. Write your code locally.
 It is preferred if you create a branch for each issue or feature you work on, though not required.
 4. Please add a test for any bug fix or feature being added.
 (Not required, but we will love you if you do)
-5. To run tests and lint:
-    * Step 1...
-    * Step 2...
+5. Run all test cases and add any additional test cases for code you've contributed.
-    * Lint your code by running PyLint.
+6. Lint your code by running PyLint.
-6. Once all tests have passed, commit your changes to your fork and then create a Pull Request for review.
+7. Once all tests have passed, commit your changes to your fork and then create a Pull Request for review.
 Please make sure to fill out the PR template when submitting.

 ### Pull Requests and Code Contributions